A MAGIC Tour of Mitchelville

 Mitchelville AR Tour Web Design by Topher Maraffi (2020), 3D models by Ledis Molina and James Jean-Pierre, historical images courtesy of the Library of Congress.

-Here is a 360 web browser test of the Harriet Tubman animation set at the Prayer House in Mitchelville (left mouse click and drag to look around the 360 rendered scene):
+Here is a 360 web browser test of the Harriet Tubman AR scene set at the Prayer House in Mitchelville (left mouse click and drag to look around the 360 rendered scene):

 • 360 Demo by FAU MFA student Ledis Molina.
 Music by Anita Singleton-Prather and the Gullah Kinfolk, recorded live at the 2018 Original Gullah Festival in Beaufort, SC.

-Fall 2020 we started developing an AI 3D character design pipeline that uses Generative Adversarial Networks (GANs) and Neuro-evolutionary AI breeding tools to design realistic versions of historical characters, by inputting source photographs from the National Archives to learn features.
-Here are some examples of Harriet Tubman and Frederick Douglass that were done at Artbreeder.com:
+FAU Fall 2020 we started developing an AI 3D character design pipeline that uses Generative Adversarial Networks (GANs) and Neuro-evolutionary AI image “breeding” (a badly named technical term for image feature tuning) tools to design realistic versions of historical characters, by inputting source photographs from the National Archives.
+Here are some examples of developing full color images of Harriet Tubman and Frederick Douglass that were done using the Artbreeder web tool:

 Harriet Tubman Breeding Tree, Maraffi 2020

-AI breeding tree that shows how target features in the image were created by analyzing historical photos, and then refined by manipulating genes, cross breeding lines, and selecting children that fit the desired Harriet aesthetic.
+AI image “breeding” tree that shows how target features in the image were learned by analyzing historical photos, and then refined by manipulating features as “genes” that fit the Harriet Tubman sources.

 Harriet Tubman AI Examples, Maraffi 2020

-We were able to create young, middle aged, and old versions of Harriet by manipulating age genes and cross breeding from different photos.
+We were able to create young, middle aged, and old versions of Harriet by manipulating age “genes” or features from different photos.

 Frederick Douglass Breeding Tree, Maraffi 2020